printers-for-people/ACEResearch/PROTOCOL.md

 The ACE Pro talks over USB using a USB CDC device, with no flow control.
 It seems to share a single ringle buffer for input and output, and sending packets too fast may drop data.
 Sending packets before waiting for a response may lose output the printer was sending.
+The maximum safe packet size seems to be 1024 bytes, but this may change in the future.

 Framing
 =======